fredtux/dfsproc/README.md

 ```
 It should start debugging once it hits the breakpoint.
 ## Debug with VSCode
-Copy the `optional/.vscode` directory to the linux kernel directory and open it.
+Copy the `optional/.vscode` directory to the linux kernel source code directory and open the kernel source code directory.
 Then while the kernel is loaded with buildroot set a debug point and press F5.
 It should start debugging once it hits the breakpoint.

 # PART III : Userland applications
 ## Florin